foxdst/nzgdc_2025/html/nzgdc-widget/.tasks/CSS_REDUNDANCY_WARNING.md

 This document serves as a **permanent warning** against introducing CSS redundancy back into the NZGDC widget system.
 The architectural decisions documented here were made after extensive debugging and consolidation efforts.

+**UPDATE:** This document now includes guidelines for Event Categories integration with the unified architecture.
+The 11 new fixed categories must integrate through the unified CSS system only.

 ---

 ## 🚫 WHAT YOU MUST NEVER DO